 Does your player have the ability to play but something seems to hold them back?
 Do emotions get in the way when something goes wrong?
 Do they practice great but in a game or crunch time in a tournament those skills talents and abilities don’t seem to come out at 100%?
 Does anger come out when something goes wrong?
 Have you gone from showcase to showcase and even though you know your child is good enough, he/she still hasn’t got an offer that they want?
 Have a read below.

-At a showcase baseball tournament, a D1 college coach and a D1 college scout from top colleges were both asked about what is solidifies your decision when deciding on a player when the skill level of so many of the players are almost identical in their skill level?
+At a showcase baseball tournament, a D1 college coach and a D1 college scout from top colleges were both asked about what solidifies your decision when deciding on a player when the physical talent and skill level of so many of the players are almost identical?
 The answers were exactly what I was expecting from a top level program.

 “Their mental approach to the game”